PhilLockett/TrackSort/README.md

     $ ./TrackSort -h
     Usage: ./TrackSort [Options]

-    Splits a list of tracks across multiple discs of a given length.
+    Splits a list of tracks across multiple sides of a given length.

     Options:
             -h --help               This help page and nothing else.